- Town Government

 Here are some facts about how your government runs:

-Councilmembers are elected officials and serve four-year terms.
-Council selects the Mayor and Mayor Pro Tem
+- Councilmembers are elected officials and serve four-year terms.
+Residents elect the Mayor at-large, and Council selects the Mayor Pro Tem.

 Learn more and be involved